sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 ### Power Switch

-The power switch highlighted below controls the voltage input to the Controller Board.
-This two-way switch turns power on and off regardless of whether either of the power inputs discussed above is connected.
-You can use this to turn the robot off while keeping the battery pack or USB cable plugged in.
+The power switch highlighted above controls the voltage input to the Controller Board.
+This two-way switch turns the kit's power on and off.
+You can use this to turn the robot off while keeping the battery pack plugged in.
+The switch does not affect the Pico W's power when a USB cable is plugged in.

 ## Motor Connectors